kourosh-alasti/passjen/README.md

-Certainly!
-Here's an updated README file that includes all the new functions from the package:

 # Password Generator and Hasher

 A package that provides functions for generating and hashing passwords, along with password strength evaluation.
 It uses the `generate-password-browser`, `bcrypt`, and `check-password-strength` libraries.